skjelanger/thesis/README.md

 # thesis
-Master thesis written by Kristoffer Skjelanger, while student at University of Bergen.
+Master thesis written by Kristoffer Skjelanger, student at University of Bergen.